-Adverts and snippets were plastered in various magazines, all of which you can find most of here.
-So much faith was put into this game by Thalamus.
-GTW actually has had contact from people within Esprit, who have given their own account on this wonderful game.
-We actually find that Sharla was almost complete on the C64, and was scrapped on all formats because of payment.
-Thalamus ordered Esprit the rework the graphics and perspective for a set figure sum, and they only paid part of this, so Esprit cancelled work.
+GTW originally had contact from people within Esprit, who gave their own account on this wonderful looking game.
+We actually find that Sharla was almost complete on the C64, and was scrapped on all formats due to payment issues.
+Thalamus had reportedly ordered Esprit the rework the graphics and perspective for a set figure sum, and they only paid part of this, so Esprit decided to cancel development.

-The game was not actually scrapped because it was passing the limits of the C64, as the game was actually fairing quite well on the system at the time.
-Lance Mason, the head of Esprit, has tried to help GTW by finding the C64 crew behind the C64 version, but currently nothing has turned up.
+The game was not actually scrapped as first believed due to passing the limits of the C64, as the game was actually fairing quite well on the system at the time.
+Lance Mason, the head of Esprit, has over the years tried to help GTW by finding the C64 developers and something of the conversion, but currently nothing has turned up.

-There are likely to be some previews and half finished versions of the game out there, but its a case of finding those behind the C64 version.
-Lance does not have the C64 versions anywhere, but only the Amiga and ST versions.
-Lance did however kindly allow GTW to release the game’s Novella to the public, which was intended to go with the game’s manual on its release.
-So for the first time, the public are now able to read the story about the game.
+Lance does have remains of the Amiga and ST versions, which hopefully will be recovered and shared in the future.
+Lance in the meantime kindly allowed GTW to release the game’s Novella to the public, which was intended to go with the game’s manual on its release.
+So at the very least, you are able to read the story about the game.

 John Wood is also a possible candidate for another artist on the game, which seems quite likely according to Pete Dabbs who worked at Esprit at the time.
-The game has caused such a stir, and obviously had some profound effects on the people who worked on it.
-Its quite likely that this game was something special, and hopefully we will see why someday.
-But in a final twist … a 1991 issue of Commodore Format had a reply to a reader’s letter that gave information about the Apex Brothers being some sort of part to the game, the end sequence in particular.
+But in a final twist … a 1991 issue of Commodore Format had a reply to a reader’s letter that gave information about the Apex brothers being some sort of part to the game, the end sequence in particular.

 Dave Birch asked Steve Rowlands to do some graphics for the end sequence (which was mentioned in one of the Creatures diaries in Zzap).
 Steve knew nothing about the game, and knocked out the graphics quickly in a couple of days and got back to Creatures.
 It wasn’t coded together at this point.
 Years later when working with John and Steve on Mayhem, Andy Roberts asked for a copy of the graphics and possibly felt it would be a good side project to practice his coding skills to put the ending together.

-It was Andy’s interpretation of the ending graphics.
-The end result wasn’t quite finished back in 1995, and was resurrected for GTW and finished off in 2014, taking a few references from the Sharla story taken from the novella and some music from the Apex archives.
+The end result wasn’t quite finished back in 1995, and was resurrected for GTW and finished off in 2014, taking a few references from the Sharla novella and some music from the Apex archives.
 After a lot of tidying up and work, Andy Roberts has compiled up the end sequence from his source disks, and for the first time you are now able to see something of The Search For Sharla up and running!